JMMC-OpenDev/aspro-doc/aspro-doc-print.md

 ### Interferometer sketch (Map tab)
-This zoomable plot shows the selected interferometer with all stations and selected base lines.
-Selected base lines are indicated with their lengths in the legend area.
+This zoomable plot shows the selected interferometer with all stations and selected baselines.
+Selected baselines are indicated with their lengths in the legend area.

 ![Interferometer sketch](images/Aspro2-map.png)